 - Sliding plug-type doors provide a good weather and sound proof seal.

-- There's no air pollution because the trains are electric and there are no exhaust fumes.
+- No air pollution because the trains are electric and there are no exhaust fumes.

 - The electric trains have a special coupling to allow them to link with diesel locomotives for easy haulage in event of a major power outage.